dannng/dannng.github.io/docs/glossary.markdown

 The storage system stack in this glossary refers to digital artifacts representable as files, effectively whole or partial copies of the digital contents of a physical disk.
 In general:
 - A disk image can provide one or more partition systems.
-- A partition system can provide one or more partitions.
+- A partition system can provide one or more [partitions](#partition).
-- A disk partition can contain a file system.
+- A disk partition can contain a [file system.](#file-system)
-- A file system can contain files.
+- A file system can contain [files](#file).

 These layers form the storage system stack.
 While, generally, one would walk through the layers in the order listed above, an [illustration]( https://www.bitcuratorconsortium.org/buf2018-program) of less-common transitions between the layers was presented at BUF 2018 by Nelson and Dietrich.

 Synonyms: "storage system stack"

 ### Unallocated space
-Storage space that is available for use, but may contain ephemeral content (e.g., deleted files, file fragments) that can be overwritten upon next use.
-Unallocated space is different from blank space, since it is available but not necessarily blank.
+Storage space that is available for use, but may contain ephemeral content (e.g., deleted files, [file fragments](#file-fragment)) that can be overwritten upon next use.
+Unallocated space is different from [blank space](#blank-space), since it is available but not necessarily blank.

 Synonyms: free space

 See also:
 - [Unallocated space](https://www.leva.org/wp-content/uploads/2019/10/SWGDE-Glossary.pdf) (SWGDE Digital & Multimedia Evidence Glossary): page 18

 ### Uncompressed disk image
-An uncompressed disk image is a file that contains a bitstream representing the contents of a disk image, with no compression applied.
-This is similar to raw disk images, except raw disk images contain no embedded metadata relating to any disk image format.
+An uncompressed disk image is a [file](#file) that contains a bitstream representing the contents of a [disk image](#disk-image), with no compression applied.
+This is similar to [raw disk images](#raw-disk-image), except raw disk images contain no embedded metadata relating to any disk image format.
 Some uncompressed disk images are like raw images with an extra header or footer region.
 For instance, the Microsoft VHD "Fixed Hard Disk Image" format is a raw disk image with an additional footer sector of metadata.

 See also:
 - [Virtual Hard Disk Image Format Specification](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/legacy/dd323654(v=vs.85)) (Windows Documentation): version 1.0, 2006-10-11

 ### Volume
-A storage area defined at the operating system level, which has a single file system and usually resides on one disk partition.
+A storage area defined at the [operating system](#operating-system) level, which has a single [file system](#file-system) and usually resides on one disk [partition](#partition).

-Warning: "Volume" is a confusing term that has been used in a variety of capacities throughout the storage systems research, digital forensics, and digital archiving communities.
+**Warning**: "Volume" is a confusing term that has been used in a variety of capacities throughout the storage systems research, digital forensics, and digital archiving communities.
 DANNNG documentation will prefer the "file system" interpretation.

 For examples of ambiguities, volume can be taken to mean a formatted storage device [1, 4, 8], disk partition [1, 3, 8], file system [1, 2, 5, 7], collection of byte blocks of equal size (but happens to mean file system) [2], or virtual block device onto which a file system can be formatted [6, 8], among various documentation sources.